 Here are some key benefits of using direct deposit to receive your tax refund:

-- Faster access to your money: Direct deposit allows you to receive your tax refund in a few days rather than several weeks with a paper check.
+- Faster access to your money: Direct deposit usually allows you to receive your tax refund sooner.

 - Convenient: With direct deposit, your refund goes directly into your bank account without the need to visit a bank or wait for a check to arrive in the mail.